How to Propagate Buddhist Pine (Podocarpus macrophyllus)

 Ensure to maintain the same soil level for the new plant as it was in the rooting set up.
 Gently firm the soil around the base of the plant.

-Water the soil thoroughly and place the new plant in a well-lit and shaded place.
+Water the soil thoroughly and place the new plant in a warm, brightly-lit place away from direct sunlight.
+You can now begin routine care.

 You liked it?
 Share on social media.